-Applying for an F-1 visa
+Applying for an F-1 Visa

 The following documents are typically required for the F-1 visa application: